Awesome 3 days in Budapest itinerary – Culture & relaxation

 BUDAPEST FUNICULAR

 This cable car rides steeply up Buda Castle Hill and drops you off at the Royal Palace.
-A ride in the funicular makes you feel like you are transported back in time.
+A ride in the funicular makes you feel they transported you back in time.
+This feeling will only get stronger when you explore the Royal Palace once arriving up the hill.

-It can get really crowded here, as a result, the queues can get long and waiting in line is never fun.
+It can get really crowded here.
+As a result, the queues can get long and waiting in line is never fun.
 It might be a good idea to walk up the hill instead of waiting in line for that short ride in the funicular.

 Budapest Funicular